 4. Give examples of macromolecular colloids.

-These are generally biomolecular such as enzymes or protein which are quite bigger in size when immersed in a suitable dispersion medium, their particle aggregate to form sols.
+These are generally biomolecules such as enzymes or proteins, which are quite bigger in size when immersed in a suitable dispersion medium, and their particle aggregate to form sols.

-Separation of ionic impurities which are dissolved in sol by a semi-permeable membrane is dialysis.
-If there is prolonged dialysis all the ionic impurities are removed and sol particles are gathered together, neutralized lead to precipitate.
+Separation of ionic impurities, which are dissolved in sol, by a semi-permeable membrane, is dialysis.
+If there is prolonged dialysis, all the ionic impurities are removed, and sol particles are gathered together and neutralized, leading to precipitate.

 7. Which phenomenon of colloids involves the formation of a delta?

 Coagulation or flocculation is involved in the formation of the delta.
-The river contains clay particle when combined with seawater with electrolyte due to the presence of opposite ions clay particle gets coagulated and forms delta.
+The river contains clay particles, which, when combined with seawater with electrolyte, due to the presence of opposite ions, get coagulated and form delta.

-8. A small amount of electrolyte is needed for the formation of sol white large amount is required for coagulation of sol comment.
+8. A small amount of electrolyte is needed for the formation of a sol, while a large amount is required for the coagulation of a sol.
+Comment.

-A freshly formed precipitate is converted into a sol by the addition of a small amount of electrolyte as a peptizing agent helping in the formation of sol.
-When a large amount of electrolyte is added, the oppositely charged ions neutralize the charge of sol particles and the sol particle gets coagulated.
+A freshly formed precipitate is converted into a sol by the addition of a small amount of electrolyte as a peptizing agent, helping in the formation of a sol.
+When a large amount of electrolyte is added, the oppositely charged ions neutralize the charge of sol particles, and they get coagulated.

 9. Name the substance used to reduce the pore size of filter paper during ultrafiltration.

-In ultrafiltration, normal filter paper cannot be used due to large pore size.
-The size of pores is reduced by using collodion solution which is 4% cellulose nitrate solution in alcohol ether mixture.
+In ultrafiltration, normal filter paper cannot be used due to its large pore size.
+The size of pores is reduced by using collodion solution, which is a 4% cellulose nitrate solution in an alcohol ether mixture.